yasirshabbir44/book-checkout-service/README.md

 THis REST API for an online bookstore, where the user can perform the following operations:

---> CRUD operations on Books
+- CRUD operations on Books

---> Checkout operation for single or multiple books which will return the total payable amount.
+- Checkout operation for single or multiple books which will return the total payable amount.

 ###Project Description
-In this Project we used Spring Boot
+In this Project we used following
+- Spring Boot
+- Java 14
+- SpringData along with InMemoryDB
+- SwaggerUI
+- Lombok

 ### Swagger